snood1205/camera-angulara/CONTRIBUTING.md

 * Make sure your changes are formatted correctly and consistently with the rest of the documentation.
 * Re-read what you wrote, and run a spellchecker on it to make sure you didn't miss anything.
 * In your commit message(s), begin the first line with `docs: `.
 For example: `docs: Adding a doc contrib section to CONTRIBUTING.md`.
-* Write clear, concise commit message(s) using [conventional-changelog format](https://github.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md).
+* Write clear, concise commit message(s) using [conventional-changelog format](https://gitlab.com/conventional-changelog/conventional-changelog-angular/blob/master/convention.md).
 Documentation commits should use `docs(<component>): <message>`.
-* Go to https://github.com/snood1205/camera-angulara/pulls and open a new pull request with your changes.
+* Go to https://gitlab.com/snood1205/camera-angulara/pulls and open a new pull request with your changes.
 * If your PR is connected to an open issue, add a line in your PR's description that says `Fixes: #123`, where `#123` is the number of the issue you're fixing.

 Once you've filed the PR:

-* One or more maintainers will use GitHub's review feature to review your PR.
+* One or more maintainers will use GitLab's review feature to review your PR.
 * If the maintainer asks for any changes, edit your changes, push, and ask for another review.
 * If the maintainer decides to pass on your PR, they will thank you for the contribution and explain why they won't be accepting the changes.
 That's ok!
 We still really appreciate you taking the time to do it, and we don't take that lightly. 💚
 * If your PR gets accepted, it will be marked as such, and merged into the `latest` branch soon after.
 Your contribution will be distributed to the masses next time the maintainers [tag a release](#tag-a-release)